soto-archive/aws-sdk-appleos/README.md

+## Now that AWSSDK Swift supports iOS and macOS as first class citizens, AWSSDK AppleOS has been deprecated.
+It will not receive any new updates.
+Please move to using AWSSDKSwift to keep up to date with changes.

 # AWSSDK AppleOS

 Version of the AWS SDK for the Swift programming language that supports Apple platforms (including iOS) as first class citizens.
 This repository is based off the [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift/) repository.
 As this version is reliant on ```Network.framework``` it only works for Apple platforms, but it does support iOS unlike ```aws-sdk-swift```.